 Magic mushroom colors can vary significantly depending on the species.
 Some are dark brown, some are tan, and others are white.
-However, one common feature is that many psilocybin-containing mushrooms turn blue when damaged.
+However, one common feature is that many mushrooms containing psilocybin (the ones generally called “magic” mushrooms) turn blue when damaged.

 This bluing reaction is one way to tell magic mushrooms apart from their look-alikes, but what causes it to happen?
 And, perhaps more importantly, is it a reliable identification method?